Japanese Lawmaker Suzuki Visits Moscow

 - Русский

 Tokyo, Oct.
-3 (Jiji Press)--Japanese House of Councillors member Muneo Suzuki met with Russian Deputy Foreign Minister Andrei Rudenko on Monday, the Russian Foreign Ministry said, becoming the first Japanese lawmaker to visit Russia since the start of Moscow's invasion of Ukraine.
+3 (Jiji Press)--House of Councillors member Muneo Suzuki has become the first Japanese lawmaker to visit Russia since Moscow started invading Ukraine in February last year.

-Suzuki, a member of opposition Nippon Ishin no Kai (Japan Innovation Party), was visiting Moscow from Sunday for a trip through Thursday, according to his office.
-The trip was reported to the Upper House in advance.
-He had planned to visit Russia in May, but gave up the idea at the time.
+According to Suzuki's office and Russia's Foreign Ministry, Suzuki arrived in the Russian capital on Sunday for a trip lasting until Thursday.

-During the Monday meeting, the Russian side praised Suzuki for making important contribution to the development of bilateral ties, while criticizing Japan for purposefully destroying the decades-old accumulated wealth of interstate cooperation by imposing sanctions on Russia over its Ukraine invasion just to please the United States, according to the Russian Foreign Ministry.
+On Monday, Suzuki, a member of opposition Nippon Ishin no Kai (Japan Innovation Party), met with Deputy Foreign Minister Andrei Rudenko, who covers Asia.

 [Copyright The Jiji Press, Ltd.]